ryanmimrie/ryanmimrie.github.io/microbio.md

             <div>High</div>
         </div>
     </div>
-This metric reflects how evenly the bacterial species are distributed in your gut microbiome, with higher values indicating a more balanced ecosystem.
-Similar to a well-balanced lake where no single species dominates, an even microbiome promotes stability and health.
+<div style="font-size: 0.95em;">This metric reflects how evenly the bacterial species are distributed in your gut microbiome, with higher values indicating a more balanced ecosystem.
+Similar to a well-balanced lake where no single species dominates, an even microbiome promotes stability and health.</div>

 <div class="progress-container">
         <div class="progress-title">Bacteria Species Richness</div>
         <div class="progress-bar">